 This also happens at the embryonic stage.
 The process of embryo division observation is established to assess whether or not embryos are normal.
 This observation should be performed at specific times, so that each embryo is observed and evaluated daily.

-In its development, the embryo follows the following sequence: after insemination or microinjection, the maternal and paternal pronuclei appear between 12-20h.
-We expect this to happen this way, but we found cases in which this process could happen within 12 h, resulting in normal embryos, although we are not able to assess them by routine observations.
+In its development, the embryo follows the following sequence: after IVF insemination or microinjection, the maternal and paternal pronuclei appear between 12-20h.
+We expect this to happen this way.
+But we found cases in which this process could happen within 12 h.
+Resulting in normal embryos, although we are not able to assess them by routine observations.

 These benchmarks are not always found in all embryos and do not necessarily imply that they divide in an abnormal way, whether are poor quality embryos or not able to lead to a term pregnancy.
 Embryos as dividing cells have a “rhythm” not always the same in all embryos, and depend largely on the time they are visualized, as not all fit the slots provided.
 For example, we can find embryos at 2 or 5 cells when they should be in 4, or find embryos 6, 7 or 9 cells when they should be in 8.
 Or even embryos initiating cavitation when they should be a blastocyst.
 But all of them are transferable embryos, and most importantly viable, as they can able to result in pregnancy.